 - 120-night sleep trial with free shipping and returns

-The Titan hybrid mattress is engineered specifically for heavy people, with firm support and minimal contouring.
+The Titan by Brooklyn Bedding is a hybrid mattress engineered specifically for heavy people, with firm support and minimal contouring.
 The Titan mattress draws support from individually encased coils, which prevents the mattress from sinking in along the edges.
 The coils also add airflow throughout the mattress and improve temperature regulation.

 The Titan mattress is firm and offers full-body support.
 For people who want a softer feel, there is an option to add on a medium-firm Talalay latex topper for an additional charge.
 Though the Titan mattress regulates temperature well with gel memory foam and innerspring coils, people who sleep hot may choose to purchase the cooling top panel option.